Air Force Tech School is a major progression in the young life of a cadet.

 Keesler Air Force Base

-Keesler AFB in Mississippi is home to the 81st Training Wing as well as the 2nd Air Force, 403rd Wing.
+Keesler AFB in Mississippi is home to the 81st Training Wing as well as the 2nd Air Force and 403rd Wing.

 The Air Force Base not only trains members of its own branch but also recruits of the Army, Coast Guard, Marine Corps, and Navy.

-Airmen primarily receive training here for electronics and engineering.
+Airmen primarily receive training here in electronics technology and information systems.

 Lackland Air Force Base

-Lackland AFB is part of the Joint Base San Antonio.
+Lackland AFB is part of Joint Base San Antonio.

 Joint Base San Antonio includes Randolph Air Force Base and Fort Sam Houston (Army).